Discover Our Insights

 It’s your first night on the ward.
 You’re already overwhelmed.
 Every sound feels louder than it should.
 Every light feels too bright.
 The corridor echoes.
 A door closes somewhere, sharp and sudden.
 Footsteps pass, then silence, then noise again.
 You don’t know what’s coming next.
 The lighting hums faintly above you.
 The walls feel cold, […]

+Talk to us about your alarm rates!
 The nurses’ station alarm sounds again.
 Then again.
 Then again.
 By the end of the shift, staff have responded to twenty alarms.
 Most are false.
 Eventually something changes.
 Not consciously.
 Not deliberately.
 But gradually the brain adapts.
 The alarm becomes background noise.
 Urgency fades.
-And when a real event happens, people stop reacting with the same intensity, the response may […]
+And when a real event happens, people stop […]